mrred2k/reflowOvenController/README.md

 My code uses [TimerOne] for basic timing, for the 1.8" TFT I've used [Adafruit_ST7735], which requires the Adafruit_GFX libary.
 The screen uses the enhanced capabilities of [Adafruit_GFX-zerosignal].
 I **strongly suggest** to use the  of [Adafruit_GFX-zerosignal], as it is required  for trueserve's Version and works with both versions.

 For the user interface you require my own [Menu] and [ClickEncoder] libraries, which are included as submodules.

+Because the hardware timers are used for the zero crossings we have to use the [Newtone] libary which is smaller and fixes the problem.

 All other libraries need to be downloaded and installed.